patriciabt/gatherpress/readme.md

 You can change different settings such as:
 - Show publish date as event date for events.
+- The Map provider
 - The default maximum limit of attendees to an event.
 - Anonymous RSVP.
+- Not attending option.
 - Date Format.
 - Time Format.
 - Display the timezone for scheduled events.